 “[A] triumphant celebration of Arab contemporary culture”

 Shubbak has become a key moment in the arts calendar of the UK and the Arab World, bringing new and unexpected voices alongside established artists to new audiences every two years.
-This year’s festival takes place in London from 1 – 16 July 2017.
-Tickets are on sale now and the full programme is available to download or view online.
+The next festival will take place in London in the summer of 2019.
 Follow us on social media or join our mailing list to follow the latest festival news and announcements.

 “The festival’s scope is ambitious… with expressions from varied regions and a thriving, vibrant diaspora” Metro